JetBrains/marketplace-docs/topics/marketplace-general/organizations.md

     3. The vendor field in the plugin descriptor should be the same as the organization ID.
 8. The organization can have only one ID.
 Multiple IDs are not allowed.
 9. Paid plugins must belong to an organization.
 It is necessary to associate the organization with the Company/Author's Full Legal Name, which is used in the Sales System.
-10. An organization can be [verified](##-Verified-organizations) by JetBrains.
+10. An organization can be [verified](https://plugins.jetbrains.com/docs/marketplace/organizations.html#Organizations-Verifiedorganizations) by JetBrains.

 ## Verified organizations

 "Verified organizations" have proved their commitment to the JetBrains platform and are considered to be a reliable plugin vendor.
-If an organization would like to be marked as "Verified", one of its members should contact the JetBrains Plugins Repository support and request this.
+If an organization would like to be marked as "Verified", one of its members should contact the JetBrains Plugins Repository support via email [plugins-admin@jetbrains.com](mailto:plugins-admin@jetbrains.com) and request this.

 ## Examples